-For the past seven years, we have been conducting a project entitled "the Great Buddha Project[25][14]" to develop sensors and software for digital preservation of large-scale outdoor structures of cultural interest.
+For the past seven years, we have been conducting a project entitled "the Great Buddha Project (Miyazaki et al. 2005; Ikeuchi et al. 2003)" to develop sensors and software for digital preservation of large-scale outdoor structures of cultural interest.
 Along with this project, we have also archived several cultural heritage objects such as the Kamakura Great Buddha in Kamakura, Japan, and the Atchana Buddha in Skhotai, Thailand.
 We are currently extending these projects by attempting the challenging project of digitizing the Bayon temple in the Angkor ruin in Cambodia.

-The Bayon Temple(Fig.1) is located at the center of Angkor-Thom in the Kingdom of Cambodia and unites the outlook and traditions of ancient India and the Khmer.
-The temple, constructed around the end of the 12th century, is well known for its size (more than 150 meters long and up to 45 meters high), its 51 towers, its 173 calm, smiling faces carved on the towers, and its double corridors carved in beautiful and vivid bas-relief.
+The Bayon Temple (Fig. 1) is located at the center of Angkor-Thom in the Kingdom of Cambodia and unites the outlook and traditions of ancient India and the Khmer.
+The temple, constructed around the end of the 12th century, is well known for its size (more than 150 meters long and e-mail: tom@cvl.iis.u-tokyo.ac.jp